|Burwell||DIY & Electronics||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 Furthermore - if as I found, tolerance does develop to PPIs, then bile flow interference and gall-bladder damage are probable effects of any long-term usage of PPIs.

 There are, on the www two papers of relevance.
 The first entitled Gallbladder function before and after fundoplication. found that gall-bladder functioning actually improved after fundpolication.
 This unexpected finding clearly set the team thinking as they later tested the gall-bladder functioning of 19 healthy volunteers.
 Then the volunteers took a course of PPIs and had their gall-bladder function retested.
-In 15 out of the 19 volunteers, gall-bladder functioning had indeed been adveresely affected.
+In 15 out of the 19 volunteers, gall-bladder functioning had indeed been adversely affected.
 The paper is Proton pump inhibitors reduce gallbladder function.

 These two papers are strong evidence that PPIs do compromise gall-bladder function.
 If mine was compromised I would theorise that the bile reflux events after PPI withdrawal were my gall-bladder recovering from the effects of the PPIs.